catllian/cse15l-lab-reports/labreport2.md

 For this part, I chose to investigate the bug of the `averageWithoutLowest()` method in the ArrayExamples.java file.

 * Failure-inducing test 1: This test uses an array with three values: 1.0, 1.0, and 2.0.
-It checks if the `averageWithoutLowest()` method can correctly calculate the average of the double values in an array when there are duplicates of the lowest value.
+It checks if the `averageWithoutLowest()` method can correctly calculate the average when there are duplicates of the lowest value in the array.
 In this case, the average without lowest value should be 2.0.
 ```
 @Test
   public void testAverageWithoutLowest1() {